EliGurarie/EliGurarie.github.io/_posts/2020-07-15-Trees-Will-Be-Our-Eyes.md

 ---
-title: "The snow will be our notebook, the trees will be our eyes"
+title: "The trees will be our eyes"
 date: 2020-07-14
 classes: wide
 tags: